mihirpatel20-mp/Mobile-App-Dev-Android-Studio-/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.